 The Company has financed its cash requirements primarily through operations.
-The Company controls liquidity risk through management of working capital, cash flows and the availability and sourcing of financing.
+The Company controls liquidity risk through management of working capital, cash flows and its available undrawn Credit Facility.

-The Company anticipates that its current cash, together with the cash flow that is generated from operations will be sufficient to execute its current business plan for 2023.
+The Company anticipates that its current cash balance and its available undrawn Credit Facility, together with the cash flow that is generated from operations will be sufficient to execute its current business plan for the remainder of 2024 and beyond.